livekit/livekit-docs/docs/guides/deploy.md

 7881 by default.
 This is used to support ICE over TCP, which is used when the current network does not support UDP (VPN, corporate firewalls). `rtc.tcp_port` needs to be open on the firewall, and directly accessible from the internet (not behind a load balancer).

+## TURN

+Some clients behind vpns or strict corporate firewalls will not be able to communicate with either of the rtc ports.
+For these cases, you can enable the TURN server.
+A TLS certificate signed by a Certificate Authority is required.
+When not using a load balancer, `turn.tls_port` needs to be set to 443.

 ## Resources

 The scalability of LiveKit is bound by bandwidth and CPU.
 We recommend running production setups on 10Gbps ethernet or faster.